WillDetlor/TinyClojure/Readme.md

 ### License

 Tiny clojure is licensed under the standard MIT license so that it can be used anywhere, for anything.
+Nevertheless, pull requests would be greatly appreciated